tinyolly/tinyolly/README.md

 ### Corporate/Commercial Use

-For corporate or commercial use, please contact InfraArc for a commercial license:
+For corporate or commercial use, please contact for a commercial license:

 <div align="center">
   <img src="images/contact-email.svg" alt="Contact Email">